mongodb/genny/docs/using.md

 Genny is a **load generation** tool.
 It is used as a client in [load tests](https://en.wikipedia.org/wiki/Load_testing) to perform a large amount of work against a system under test, measuring the client-side visible responses of said test subject.
 These measurements may represent things like latency, number of operations performed, how many errors occurred, etc. The procedure Genny uses to perform the work should be as deterministic and repeatable as possible.
 This procedure is called a **workload**.

 Results of a load test can inform developers as to the performance of the test subject in stressful situations.
 How does a system handle increasing numbers of connections performing conflicting operations?
 How does a system handle a large number of users performing one operation, then simultaneously switching to another in an instant?
 How does one user initiating a long-running, expensive operation affect the latencies observed by other users?
+How does the system respond when put under load much higher than originally intended (stress testing)?
 All these situations can be simulated with Genny.

 <a id="orgc7988ae"></a>